Xing Hua Mixed-Use Development

 Those I speak with are of one accord.
 We want a retail-friendly, islander-engaging town center.
 We want one more like downtown Issaquah or Winslow.
 We want one that has restaurants, sufficient parking, parks, and beauty.
 We want a town-feel, not an urban metropolis feel.

-Dalerebel almost 3 years ago
+Dalerebel over 3 years ago

 characters left